joomla-framework/datetime/doc/since.md

 # Since
 Is used to provide creating nice strings for `DateTime`.
 There is a default `Since` object called `DateTimeSince`.
 `DateTimeSince` object uses [`Translator`](translator.md) to handling internalization of these strings.
-So if you would like to change only translation funcionality then you don't need change whole `Since` object, but only create a new [`Translator`](translator.md).
+So if you would like to change only translation funcionality then you don't need to change whole `Since` object, but only create a new [`Translator`](translator.md).

 ## Custom `Since`